/ July 27, 2016

 Extra shirts, pants and base-layers are a poor choice to stay warm:

-- Your money and gear weight is better spent on buying a warmer down bag and jacket.
-Or even down pants, down hat and down booties.
+Your money and gear weight is better spent on buying a warmer down bag and jacket.
+All you need are some down pants, down hat, and down booties with one 6-10 oz fleece/wool mid layer garment.

 Get a weather report: